PROJECT: ACCOUNTABILITY FOR SUSTAINABILITYThe WASHREG Approach

-The WASHREG approach is a multi-stakeholder diagnosis used to identify national regulation gaps and challenges in water and sanitation services provision.
+The WASHREG Approach is a multi-stakeholder diagnosis used to identify national regulation gaps and challenges in water and sanitation services provision.
 The methodology facilitates the development of a set of actions and practical solutions for initiating a process of developing, strengthening, or aligning regulatory roles and responsibilities.

-The WASHREG approach is explained through three key documents:
+The WASHREG Approach is explained through:

 This is intended for policy makers and other sector professionals interested in understanding the conceptual framework of WASH regulation, and offers a brief introduction of the WASHREG approach.